For Marketo teams

 Feature Marketo Email Editor Marketo + Modular Mail Recommended

-Template setup Requires Marketo template syntax (mktoModule, mktoText, etc.)
+Template setup Marketo template syntax (mktoModule, mktoText, etc.) Standard HTML with mm-editable tags

-Who can build campaigns Anyone, but risk of breaking layouts
+Who can build campaigns Anyone, but risk of breaking layouts Anyone.
+Structure is locked, content is editable

-Brand guardrails Limited content locking, incomplete in new editor
+Brand guardrails Limited content locking, incomplete in new editor Full lockdown.
+Marketers only see content fields

-Module management Inside Design Studio or the new editor
+Module management Inside Design Studio or the new editor Visual module library with drag-and-drop

-Export clean HTML to any ESP
+ESP portability Marketo-only syntax Export clean HTML to any ESP

-Custom fonts Requires manual CSS injection in new editor
+Custom fonts Manual CSS injection in new editor Defined in template setup, applied automatically

-AI assistance Not available in email editor
+AI assistance Not available in the email editor AI Copy Assistant and AI Alt Text built in

-Hin Shah Head of CRM Dr. Barbara Sturm
+Hin Shah Head of CRM · Dr. Barbara Sturm

 FAQ

-?
-Can I use my existing Marketo email templates with Modular Mail?
+1. Can I use my existing Marketo email templates with Modular Mail?

-?
-Does Modular Mail integrate directly with Marketo?
+2. Does Modular Mail integrate directly with Marketo?

-?
-What happens to my Marketo templates if I use Modular Mail?
+3. What happens to my Marketo templates if I use Modular Mail?

-?
-Do I still need Marketo template syntax?
+4. Do I still need Marketo template syntax?

-?
-How long does it take to set up?
+5. How long does it take to set up?

-?
-Is Modular Mail a replacement for Marketo?
+7. Is Modular Mail a replacement for Marketo?

-Ready to simplify your Marketo email workflow?
+Simplify your Marketo email workflow.

 See how Modular Mail works with your existing Marketo templates.
 Or let us convert them for you.